microsoft/seismic-deeplearning/README.md

 Please make sure you have enough disk space to download either dataset.

 We have experiments and notebooks which use either one dataset or the other.
 Depending on which experiment/notebook you want to run you'll need to download the corresponding dataset.
-We suggest you start by looking at [HRNet demo notebook](https://github.com/microsoft/seismic-deeplearning/blob/master/examples/interpretation/notebooks/Dutch_F3_patch_model_training_and_evaluation.ipynb) which requires the Dutch F3 dataset.
+We suggest you start by looking at [demo notebook](https://github.com/microsoft/seismic-deeplearning/blob/master/examples/interpretation/notebooks/Dutch_F3_patch_model_training_and_evaluation.ipynb) which requires the Dutch F3 dataset.

 #### Dutch F3 dataset prep
 To download the Dutch F3 dataset for 2D experiments, please follow the data download instructions at